ResearchIT/pronto-user-docs/docs/interactive_computing/x_forwarding.md

 # X Forwarding for Mac and Windows

-This guide will explain how to configure and use X-servers for Mac and Windows on Pronto, Condo, and Nova:
+This guide will explain how to configure and use X-servers for Mac and Windows on Pronto, and Nova:

 * For Mac, use XQuartz
 * For Windows, use PuTTY and VcXsrv